Interpolated Quantile Estimation: A Unified Framework Bridging Quantiles and the Mean: Abstract

 \section{Abstract}

-This paper develops and analyzes three families of estimators that continuously interpolate between classical quantiles and the sample mean.
-The construction begins with a smoothed version of the $L_{1}$ loss, indexed by a location parameter $z$ and a smoothing parameter $h \ge 0$, whose minimizer $\hat q(z,h)$ yields a unified M--estimation framework.
-Depending on how $(z, h)$ is specified, this framework generates three distinct classes of estimators: fixed-parameter smoothed quantile estimators, plug--in estimators of fixed quantiles, and a new continuum of mean--estimating procedures.
+This paper develops and analyses three families of estimators that continuously interpolate between classical quantiles and the sample mean.
+The construction begins with an interpolated version of the $L_{1}$ loss, indexed by a location parameter $z$ and an interpolation parameter $h \ge 0$, whose minimizer $\hat q(z,h)$ yields a unified M--estimation framework.
+Depending on how $(z, h)$ is specified, this framework generates three distinct classes of estimators: fixed-parameter interpolated quantile estimators, plug--in estimators of fixed quantiles, and a new continuum of mean--estimating procedures.

 For all three families we establish consistency and asymptotic normality via a uniform asymptotic equicontinuity argument.
-The limiting variances admit closed forms, allowing a transparent comparison of efficiency across families and smoothing levels.
+The limiting variances admit closed forms, allowing a transparent comparison of efficiency across families and interpolation levels.
 A geometric decomposition of the parameter space shows that, for fixed quantile level $\tau$, admissible pairs $(z, h)$ lie on straight lines along which the estimator targets the same population quantile while its asymptotic variance evolves.

 The theoretical analysis reveals two efficiency regimes.
-Under light--tailed distributions (e.g., Gaussian), smoothing yields a monotone variance reduction.
-Under heavy--tailed distributions (e.g., Laplace), a finite smoothing parameter $h^{*}(\tau) > 0$ strictly improves efficiency for quantile estimation.
+Under light--tailed distributions (e.g., Gaussian), interpolation yields a monotone variance reduction.
+Under heavy--tailed distributions (e.g., Laplace), a finite interpolation parameter $h^{*}(\tau) > 0$ strictly improves efficiency for quantile estimation.
 Numerical experiments---based on simulated data and real financial returns---validate these conclusions and show that, both asymptotically and in finite samples, the mean--estimating family does not improve upon the sample mean.